deleidos/prototype-20150626/README.md

 the prototype to the provisioned EC2 instances.
 Status of the compilation/testing/packaging of the software can be viewed at the top of this page via the "Build Status" button.

-Typically a Jenkins master/slave CI environment but for the purposes of simplicity and the size of the protype, a simple single instance configuration of Jenkins was provisioned.
+Typically a Jenkins master/slave CI environment but for the purposes of simplicity and the size of the prototype, a simple single instance configuration of Jenkins was provisioned.

 # Deployment